richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/README.md

 # FT900 IoT Cloud demo

-This demo is an improvement of the FT900 AWS IoT demo.
-It demonstrates:
+This project is an improvement of my FT900 AWS IoT demo located at https://github.com/richmondu/FT900/tree/master/IoT/aws_demos_ft_greengrass_lwip_mbedtls .
+This new project demonstrates:

-    1. Secure connectivity with IoT cloud providers: Amazon AWS, Google Cloud and Microsoft Azure The choice of cloud provider is configurable with a macro USE_MQTT_BROKER
+    1. Secure connectivity with IoT cloud providers: Amazon Web Services (AWS), Google Cloud Platform (GCP) and Microsoft Azure
+       The choice of cloud provider is configurable with a macro USE_MQTT_BROKER.
+       User needs to update iot_config.h to configure settings corresponding to their account of their chosen cloud provider.
     2. Use of LWIP's MQTT library with ALTCP_TLS instead of MQTT library from Amazon FreeRTOS Also refer to the MQTT and TLS related bug fixes contributed to LWIP open-source community
     3. Improvement of net.c Ethernet abstraction layer for simplification of user application code